mojombo/semver/semver.md

 incremented if any public API functionality is marked as deprecated.
 It MAY be incremented if substantial new functionality or improvements are introduced within the private code.
 It MAY include patch level changes.
-Patch version MUST be reset to 0 when minor version is incremented.
+Patch version SHOULD be reset to 0 when minor version is incremented.

 1. Major version X (X.y.z | X > 0) MUST be incremented if any backwards
 incompatible changes are introduced to the public API.
 It MAY also include minor and patch level changes.
-Patch and minor version MUST be reset to 0 when major version is incremented.
+Patch and minor version SHOULD be reset to 0 when major version is incremented.

 1. A pre-release version MAY be denoted by appending a hyphen and a